Atrial Fibrillation Surgery

-Atrial fibrillation also greatly increases the risk of stroke.
-Blood thinners used
+AFib also greatly increases the risk for stroke.
+Blood-thinners used for preventing

-for preventing stroke pose their own risks, and some medicines require extra blood
+stroke pose their own risks, and some medicines require extra blood tests for monitoring.

-Many people with atrial fibrillation take medicines to help control their heart rate
+Many people with AFib take medicines to help control their heart rate or their heart

-or their heart rhythm.
-Although some people respond well to these medicines, others
+rhythm.
+Although some people respond well to these medicines, others do not.
+A Maze

 There are other surgical procedures as well as less invasive procedures, such as ablation,

-that are also options to control atrial fibrillation.
-Depending on your medical history,
+that are also options to control AFib.
+Depending on your health history, you may be

-you may be a better fit for a particular procedure over another.
-Your doctor can review
+a better fit for a particular procedure over another.
+Your healthcare provider can

-what options are best for you.
-He or she may recommend the Maze procedure if you already
+review what options are best for you.
+They may recommend the Maze procedure if you

-need open heart surgery to correct another problem, such as coronary artery disease
+have AFib and already need open heart surgery to correct another problem, such as

-Some, but not all people, may be able to stop taking anticoagulation medicine after
+Some people may be able to stop taking blood-thinner medicine after the Maze procedure.

-the Maze procedure.
-Ask your doctor about the pros and cons of the procedure in your
+Ask your healthcare provider about the pros and cons of the procedure in your situation.

 What are the risks of a Maze procedure?

-Though fairly rare, complications do sometimes happen.
-Rarely, some of these may be
+Though uncommon, complications do sometimes happen.
+Rarely, some of these may be fatal.

-fatal.
-You may have specific risks based on your medical conditions.
-You are more
+You may have specific risks based on your health conditions.
+You are more likely to

-likely to have complications if you are older or if you have other medical and heart
+have complications if you are older or if you have other health and heart conditions.

-conditions.
-Be sure to discuss all your concerns with your healthcare provider before
+Discuss all your concerns with your healthcare provider before your surgery.
+Risks

 How do I get ready for a Maze procedure?

-Talk with your doctor about how to prepare for your upcoming surgery.
-Remember the
+Your healthcare provider will talk with your about how to prepare for your upcoming

-- Try to stop smoking before your operation.
-Ask your doctor for ways that can help
+Try to stop smoking before your operation.
+Ask your healthcare provider about ways

-- You may need to stop taking certain medicines before your surgery, like warfarin.
+You may need to stop taking certain medicines such as warfarin before your surgery.

 You may need some routine tests before the procedure to assess your health before